beugi19/Capital-Bikeshare/README.md

 e) What are the effects of the Covid-19 pandemic?

+## Brief Domain Analysis

+The bike sharing domain is in fast growth during the past couple years.
+The growing needs of urban transportation have led to giant traffic jams and high pollution.
+To alleviate this issue, bikesharing has become increasingly popular in North America and Europe.
+Growing technology, such as faster payments and better GPS technology, have induced less locking and tracking costs for bikesharing company and therefore eased the market.
+Dockless bike sharing has become increasingly common.
+The major players in the bikesharing business are Uber, Ofo, and Lyft.

+The sector is growing at approximately 6,5% a year.

 ## File Description

 bike1.ipynb: Insights on bike share usage between 2011 and 2012